DonnaThompson7/DThompson-Portfolio/README.md

   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   ## **Description**
   This **React Portfolio** is a single-page application using the latest technologies.
 The portfolio allows a developer to share experience, projects, and resume while applying for jobs or working as a freelancer, and also to share work with other developers and collaborate on projects.
-This application currently has no back end, and is deployed to GitHub Pages.
+This application is currently deployed to GitHub Pages.
+Back-end functionality will be added in future releases.

   ## **Table of Contents:**
   * [Technology Used](#technology-used)